os-fpga/1st-CLaaS/doc/DevelopersGuide.md

   - developing a web client on a local machine (Ubuntu 16.04 for us)
   - developing the custom hardware kernel locally
-  - developing your accelerated application on AWS F2 machines
+  - developing/deploying your accelerated application on AWS F2 machines

 The top-level file structure is: